jeena/FeedMonkey/README.md

 - Works also offline.
 - You can chose between 4 fresh color schemes.

 To use this RSS client to read your feeds you need a backend server.
-As a backend you can use [TinyTinyRSS](http://tt-rss.org) or [ownCloud News](http://apps.owncloud.com/content/show.php/News?content=158434).
+As a backend you can use [TinyTinyRSS](http://tt-rss.org), [ownCloud News](http://apps.owncloud.com/content/show.php/News?content=158434) or [Pond](https://github.com/ArturoVM/pond#pond).
 This is not a stand alone application.